Kipx/discord-notifier/README.md

-# Example
+# Discord Notifier
-An example greeter plugin
+A plugin to send questing, skilling, and drop notifications to a discord webhook.